ads-andredesantana/Rocket_Elevators_Foundation/README.md

 ### Week 10: Quality and TDD

-Implementing a content delivery module in the information system with the following constraints:

-1. The content delivery module must be a reusable library.
-All the code concerning it must be in the 'lib' directory of your information system.
-1. The content management module must be entirely developed with the "red-green-refactor" method and all traces of the application of this method must be in the project repo.
-1. The technology to be used for the implementation of your module is Ruby on Rails and the TDD must be done using RSpec ( http://rspec.info )
+A serie of tests were made in the Rocket_Elevators_Foundation APP using RSpec ( http://rspec.info ).
+To run the tests you just need to put in your command line: bundle exec rspec --format documentation

+Here are the tests effectuated:

-1. The module must be called ElevatorMedia and the class that implements your code must be called Streamer.
+1. A module called ElevatorMedia and the class Streamer were used to implements the code.
-1. The Streamer class must contain a standard method getContent that returns html ( a string that contains valid html ready to be displayed on a web page ex: "<div>Interesting content</div>" )
+1. The Streamer class contains a standard method getContent that returns an html ( a string that contains valid html ready to be displayed on a web page ex: "<div>Interesting content</div>" ).
-1. The html returned by getContent must come from the source of your choice on the web (api, websites, etc...).
-The marketing department expects creativity and originality from you!
+1. The html returned by getContent comes from the Open Weather API: https://openweathermap.org/
-1. All the content is accessible via the getContent method (only one entry point for the streamer).
+1. All the content is accessible via the getContent method (only one entry point was created for the streamer).
-1. Unit tests were added in 3 places in the existing code information system
+1. Unit tests were added in 3 places in the existing code information system:

+* Battery class checking If It belongs to building (Association)
+* Leads controller (I checked if the fields were receiving the right information)
+* Quotes controller (I checked if the fields were receiving the right information)

-* The tests were performed on streamer_spec.rb, battery.rb, leads_request_spec.rb and quotes_request_spec.rb
+**The tests were performed on streamer_spec.rb, battery.rb, leads_request_spec.rb and quotes_request_spec.rb**

 ------------------------------------------------------------------------------------------------------------------------------------------------